easttennesseecc-star/Q-Top-Dog-IDE/READY_TO_INSTALL.md

 3. Sign in: Your Google account
 4. Click: "Create API Key"
 5. Copy: The blue key
-6. In Q-IDE: Providers tab → Google → Paste → Save
+6. In Top Dog: Providers tab → Google → Paste → Save
 7. Now you have: Both Ollama + Google!

 ---